 What causes a central air conditioner to be leaking Freon?

 When central air is leaking Freon, sometimes, you can trace the source of the Freon leak to the time of installation.
 At installation, your AC is new, so a leak can only mean that it’s broken or the installation is incorrect.
-Incorrect installation is reason enough to cause a leak.
+Incorrect installation is reason enough to cause a leak and usually requires 24 hour AC repair services to be called.

 If you’re thinking about getting AC for your space, consider using the service of a trained technician.
 You can look at this site to know what your options are from expert AC installation services.